gabrielafonsogoncalves/binary-search/README.md

 # Binary Search in Swift
-Binary Search algorithm using a while loop.
+Binary Search algorithm using a while loop and generics.

 Binary search is an O(log(n)) logarithm